raghav/academic-kickstart/content/authors/admin/_index.md

 # - References

 ---

-I am a Graphics Hardware Engineer in the Image Processing Unit at Intel India.
-At present, I am working on a new algorithm for the placement of memories in design based on connectivity with ports, other memories, and standard cell logic in the design.
+I am a Graphics Hardware Engineer in the Image Processing Unit at Intel India, working on Physical design optimization from synthesis to ECOs.
+At present, I am working on a new algorithm for the placement of memories in a design based on connectivity with ports, other memories, and standard cell logic in the design.

-On the side of fun, I like to cook food for friends.
-I also like to write poems from time to time at [YourQuote](https://www.yourquote.in/raghav-chawla-mdu8/quotes).
+On the side of fun, I like to cook for friends & family.
+Ever so often, I also like to write poems at [YourQuote](https://www.yourquote.in/raghav-chawla-mdu8/quotes).
 On weekends, I can be found in a quiet corner at some literary event in Bangalore.

 I graduated from IIT Roorkee in 2018, where I was advised by [Dr. Anand Bulusu](https://www.iitr.ac.in/departments/ECE/pages/People+Faculty+Bulusu__Anand.html).
-During my time at IIT Roorkee, I have also had the pleasure to work with [Dr. Sanjeev Manhas](https://www.iitr.ac.in/departments/ECE/pages/People+Faculty+Manhas__Sanjeev.html).
-For my hobby projects, I got to work on some interesting stuff at the Artificial Intelligence & Electronics Section, IEEE Student Branch, and Mobile Development Group at IIT Roorkee.
+During my time at IIT Roorkee, I also had the pleasure to work with [Dr. Sanjeev Manhas](https://www.iitr.ac.in/departments/ECE/pages/People+Faculty+Manhas__Sanjeev.html).
+For my hobby projects, I worked on some interesting stuff at the Artificial Intelligence & Electronics Section, IEEE Student Branch, and Mobile Development Group at IIT Roorkee.

-Over my bachelor’s, I have had the opportunity to explore many fields, ranging from Analog circuits, CMOS Devices to delay modeling in digital circuits.
+Over my bachelor’s, I had the opportunity to explore many fields, ranging from Analog circuits, CMOS Devices to delay modeling in digital circuits.
 I also got to work on Industry research problems during my Internship at STMicroelectronics with [Mr. Pratap Narayan Singh](https://www.linkedin.com/in/pratapns) and during my major thesis at IIT Roorkee.

 <TA Ship & SMP>
 I like interacting with my juniors.
-I had the opportunity of serving as a Teaching Assistant for the course ‘Semiconductor Devices’ twice and a mentor in the Institute’s Student mentorship program for freshmen undergrads.
+I did serve as a Teaching Assistant for the course ‘Semiconductor Devices’ twice and a mentor in the Institute’s Student mentorship program for freshmen undergrads.